Introduction

 Architecture stands at an inflection point.
 The confluence of advances in both computation and fabrication technologies lets us create an architecture of hitherto unimaginable forms, with an unseen level of detail, producing entirely new spatial sensations.

-Architecture should surprise, excite, and provoke.
+Architecture must surprise, excite, and provoke.
 As both an intellectual and a phenomenological endeavor, it should address not only the mind, but all the senses - viscerally.
-It must be judged by the experiences it generates.
+It must be judged by the experiences it evokes.

 Today, complexity and specificity are no longer an impediment to design and fabrication.
 Rather, they are opportunities that are waiting to be explored.
-To truly exploit the possibilities, we can no longer draw by mouse in CAD programs, nor can we use simple parametric methods.
-What is needed is an abstract and open-ended method: a computational approach.
+But to fully embrace this potential, we must move beyond mouse-driven CAD and rigid parametric systems.
+What we need is an abstract and open-ended method: a computational approach.

 What is needed is a new type of design instrument.
 We need tools for search and exploration, rather than simply control and execution.
 These tools must ultimately redefine the process of design: the designer will work in an iterative feedback loop with the machine, moderating processes, and incorporating feedback, surprises and proposals.
 Knowledge and experience are acquired through search, demanding heuristics that work in the absence of categorization.